 If you think HJ Lim is an Asian prodigy whose childhood was only flourished by a piano keyboard, think again.
 Coming from a family heavily marked by the Korean wars, Beethoven and Chopin were for her synonyms of freedom of expression that she could reach one day.
 At the age of twelve in 1999, she decides to relocate herself in France to pursue her dream of freedom, and enters at the conservatory of Compiègne where she studied with Marc Hoppeler, living with a host family.

 Five months later, she graduated with a gold medal, then three years later, she graduated from the Conservatoire National Région de Rouen with First Prize, and went on to become the youngest person to obtain the Diplôme d’Etudes Musicales Complètes of Normandy - aged fifteen.
 At sixteen, she becomes a legally emancipated minor as she “(…) proved her great maturity and confirmed self-governance (…)”.
 Short after, following a long reflexion with the accord of her very happy mother, HJ Lim decides to become a buddhist nun as she realizes that a religious path will be a way for her to exclusively focus on her original pursuit of freedom and ultimately, of the essence of being.
-After the refusal of her buddhist teacher, she resigns to enter at the Conservatoire National Supérieur de Musique de Paris, and three years later, graduates from studying with Henri Barda again with First Prize, then pursued her studies with Alexandre Rabinovitch-Barakovsky.
+After the refusal of her buddhist teacher, she resigns herself to entering the Conservatoire National Supérieur de Musique de Paris, and three years later, graduates from studying with Henri Barda again with First Prize.

 Her personality of a “totalist" emerges from her adolescence when passionate about an artist, she just feels the need to absorb the integrality of the works as well as all of the correspondences and notes.
 Thus, Plato, Dostoyevsky, Poulenc and Chopin are part of her intellectual bulimia and it felt only natural when in 2010, she performed the complete Beethoven sonatas over eight consecutive days in Paris creating a sensation in musical world, with her own essay on Beethoven and analysis on each of the sonata.